 To reduce the expense of delivering duplicate proxy materials to our shareholders, we are relying on the SEC rules that permit us to deliver only one set of proxy materials, including our proxy statement, our 2022 Annual Report on Form 10-K and the Notice, to multiple shareholders who share an address unless we receive contrary instructions from any shareholder at that address.
 This practice, known as "householding," reduces duplicate mailings, thus saving printing and postage costs as well as natural resources.
 Each shareholder retains a separate right to vote on all matters presented at the Annual Meeting.
 Once you have received notice from your broker or us that they or we will be householding materials to your address, householding will continue until you are notified otherwise or until you revoke your consent.
-If, at any time, you wish to request that we promptly deliver to you and to receive a separate copy of the 2022 Annual Report on Form 10-K or other proxy materials, free of charge, or if you wish to receive separate copies of future annual reports or proxy materials or request delivery of a single copy of these materials, please mail your request to Avangrid, Inc., 180 Marsh Hill Road, Orange, Connecticut 06477 or call (207) 629-1190.
+If, at any time, you wish to request that we promptly deliver to you and to receive a separate copies of future annual reports or proxy materials, free of charge, or if you wish to receive separate copies of future annual reports or proxy materials or request delivery of a single copy of these materials, please mail your request to Avangrid, Inc., 180 Marsh Hill Road, Orange, Connecticut 06477 or call (207) 629-1190.